Guides

 Listen for updates to data records, and respond with three types of record hooks: compute, computeIfPresent, and validate.
 These hooks are available as methods on the FlatfileRecord class.

-In these examples, we’ll reference the workbook from the Quickstart guide.
+In these examples, we’ll reference the Workbook from the Quickstart guide.

 FlatfileRecord.compute